Find a Methadone addiction treatment and rehab program that matches your recovery goals.

 We also work with many community providers to offer auxiliary services such as gym access, community events, and more.

-Does Insurance Cover Methadone Addiction Treatment?
+Does Insurance Cover Methadone Rehab?

 Insurance Plans will cover some or all the cost of methadone addiction rehab programs.
 Individual insurance companies each have their requirements to determine coverage and authorization.
 If you or a loved one is considering entering methadone addiction treatment and are looking to obtain detailed information about your insurance plan, call our trained and compassionate staff today.
 We are committed to working with you to find a program that meets your needs, budget and will help free you from the bondage of addiction.